davidgasquez/filecoin-data-portal/README.md

 # Filecoin Data Analytics Platform

 A local first data hub for the Filecoin Network Analytics needs built on top of the open data stack.
-Final reports are rendered and published at the [Filecoin Analytics](https://davidgasquez.github.io/filecoin-analytics/) static website.
+The repository contains code and artifacts to generate the dashboards and analysis published at the [Filecoin Analytics](https://davidgasquez.github.io/filecoin-analytics/) static website.

 ## 💻 Getting Started